EthanRH11/Mini-Lang/README.md

 - **Development Stage**: The project is still in progress.
 - **What’s Done**: Tokenizer, Parser, and Interperter are built.
-- **Next Steps**: Implementing Error Class to handle errors within the language better.
-Implementing more data structures.
+- **Next Steps**: Implementing Library Manager / System.
+Allows users to include pre determined libraries, as well as user defined libraries / "headers".
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.